Public Meeting Space Policy

 - The Library may, on occasion, sponsor classes offering instruction in skills.
 Tuition fees to cover costs of supplies may be charged.
 The Library may also allow its meeting room to be used by local school systems or area colleges and universities.
 In such cases, tuition fees may be charged.

-- Alcohol and tobacco are forbidden on library property.
+- Alcohol, smoking and vaping are forbidden on library property.

 - No decorations, posters or any other materials may be installed or displayed in the meeting room without prior library approval.
 Push-pins, tape or staples are not to be affixed to the walls, ceiling, light fixtures or acoustical panels.